microsoft/EdgeML/README.md

 For both Linux and Windows10, cmake builds will generate four executables _BonsaiTrain_, _BonsaiPredict_, _ProtoNNTrain_ and _ProtoNNPredict_ in <EDGEML_ROOT>.

 ### Download a sample dataset
-Follow the bash commands given below to download a sample dataset, USPS10 to the repository.
+Follow the bash commands given below to download a sample dataset, USPS10, to the root of the repository.
 Bonsai and ProtoNN come with sample scripts to run on the usps10 dataset.
 EDGEML_ROOT is defined in the previous section.

 ```bash
 cd <EDGEML_ROOT>